-Maintain eye contact with other pilots who may be in separate traffic of your.
+Maintain eye contact with other pilots who may be in separate traffic of yours.
 Do not focus only on the map and on the ground because there are other pilots in navigation.
-Give preference to those who are lower.
-As it is free to prioritize circuit turns the left and at most 90 degrees.
-Fly predictably.
-Overtaking in free circuit must be made by the pilot's right to be exceeded, and never underneath.
+Give preference to those who are lower altitude.
+As the circuit is free in this task, prioritize left turns and a maximum of 90 degrees.
+Fly predictable.
+Overtaking should preferably be done to the right of the pilot who will be overtaken.

 After crossing the finishing point (FP = Finish Point), the pilot must start your landing procedure.
 Unless otherwise briefed, pilots should make a close circuit with preset at the designated location and other visual security pilots.
-Immediately after landing and have their paramotors in a safe place pilots must take their tracking devices (GPS) properly sealed to the Judge or Marshals Proof.
+Immediately after landing and have their paramotors in a safe place, pilots must take their tracking devices (GPS) properly sealed to the Judge or Marshals Task